Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 8: Media Excludes from Lazy Loading

-• We can define the image file names in section "Lazy Load Image Excludes" that should be excluded from lazy loading.
+• We can define the image file names in the section "Lazy Load Image Excludes" that should be excluded from lazy loading.

-• We can define parent element class names in section "Lazy Load Image Parent Class Name Excludes".
+• We can define parent element class names in the section "Lazy Load Image Parent Class Name Excludes".
 Images inside elements with these class names will not lazy load.

 LiteSpeed Cache - Media Exclude